Marsh Creek State Park

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Hiking: The trails explore a variety of habitats including forest, field and wetlands.
+Most of the trails are accessible from the west launch parking area.
 Use extreme caution when hiking in hunting areas during hunting seasons.

-Horseback Riding: The bridle trails are in the western side of the park and have loops of various distances.
+Horseback Riding: Bridle trails and horse trailer parking are on the west side of the park and have loops of various distances.
 Use extreme caution when riding in hunting areas during hunting seasons.

 Explore the Winter Report for the current snow and ice depths.